Table of Contents

-1. What is the amber stone?
+I. What is amber stone?

 Amber stone is actually fossilized tree resin (mainly information) after millions of years in the wild.